Anxiety, Workplace Stress And PTSD: HR's Accommodation And Performance Management Roadmap

 |Date / Time:

-Join us for an all-new webinar on addressing requests for reasonable accommodations, and dealing with performance issues concerning employees who may have anxiety disorder, post-traumatic stress disorder (PTSD), and other mental health-related conditions that may be covered under the ADA.
+Join us for a webinar led by Attorney Patrice Nagle, who will cover requests for reasonable accommodation and provide strategies for dealing with performance issues relating to anxiety disorder, post-traumatic stress disorder (PTSD), and other mental health-related conditions.

 - What documentation you can request from an employee regarding the disability and need for a reasonable accommodation

-- Case studies of recent situations concerning anxious workers
+- Case studies of recent situations involving anxious workers

-- What to do if an employee has a panic attack while at work or claims the reason he can’t report to work is because of one
+- What to do if an employee has a panic attack while at work—or claims he or she can’t report to work because of one

 - When a requested accommodation for an anxiety disorder is likely to be considered an undue hardship for an employer

-- How FMLA protects employees with anxiety disorder and those caring for family members with this or a similar diagnosis
+- How FMLA protects both employees with anxiety disorder and those caring for family members with this condition

 - Practical steps you can take to help anxious employees manage workloads, meet deadlines, reduce stress, and boost performance

-- How to engage in the interactive dialogue with someone who’s protected under ADA as a result of an anxiety-based mental disability, and identify reasonable accommodations that will enable the employee to perform essential job functions
+- How to engage in an interactive dialogue with someone who’s protected under ADA as a result of an anxiety-based mental disability

 |About Webcasts / Audio Conferences / Podcasts:|